lonely7345/Explorer/doc/src/site/sphinx/install.rst

 -------
 To install Stratio Explorer you must follow this Steps.

-1.- Clone or download project from https://github.com/Stratio/stratio-notebook
-2.- From Shell move to stratio-netebook folder
+1.- Clone or download project from https://github.com/Stratio/Explorer 2.- From Shell move to Explorer folder
 3.- Excute maven package

 .. code-block::bash